 COMP tokens are distributed to Compound users each time they interact with the protocol.
 There’s a maximum supply of 10 million COMP tokens with 42% of that supply to be distributed among the protocol’s users in a four-year span starting from June 2020.

-Robert Leshner is a co-founder of Compound and now the CEO of Compound Labs.
+Robert Leshner is one of the co-founders of Compound and is now the CEO of Compound Labs.
 He is also the author of Compound’s whitepaper, published in 2019.
-The second co-founder Geoffrey Hayes is also a serial entrepreneur, who previously founded an e-commerce firm Britches.
+The second co-founder Geoffrey Hayes is also a serial entrepreneur, who previously founded an e-commerce firm named Britches.
 He currently serves as the CTO at Compound Labs.

 Compound was long considered to be one of the most trustworthy and respectable protocols in DeFi.
-In September 2021, after being proposed and approved by the community, Compound Labs deployed the upgrade to the Comptroller module that was supposed to result in a slight change to the COMP distribution model.
+In September 2021, after being proposed and approved by the community, Compound Labs deployed an upgrade to the Comptroller module that was supposed to result in a slight change to the COMP distribution model.
 However, due to a bug that went unnoticed by developers and auditors, the protocol lost over $160 million in an unfair COMP distribution.
-The week passed before the team was able to deploy a fix, due to the complexity of governance given the necessary timelock.
+A week passed before the team was able to deploy a fix, due to the complexity of the governance mechanism, especially given the necessary timelock.

-Compound Finance runs a Bug bounty program with a reward of up to $150,000.
+Compound Finance runs a Bug bounty program with the reward of up to $150,000.

-Since its launch, the protocol has built strategic partnerships with a number of financial institutions some of which have chosen to remain confidential.
+Upon its launch, the protocol built strategic partnerships with a number of financial institutions, some of which have chosen to remain confidential.

-Through the years Compound has grown its partners base and overall ecosystem significantly.
+Through the years Compound has grown its partnerbase and overall ecosystem significantly.
 The protocol has collaborated with Aave, Curve, and MakerDAO alongside many other dApps that use Compound to their advantage.
 Some of them are listed on the protocol website.